 In this case, the approximate posterior distribution is referred to as a variational posterior distribution.
-As in Section~\ref{sec:forwardKL}, the parameters appearing in the variational posterior distribution are functions of the data, and $\kappab^*(\cdot)$ has the property that it minimises the KL divergence between the true posterior density $p(\thetab \mid \Zvec)$ and the approximate posterior density for every $\Zvec \in \mathcal{Z}$, and hence yields optimal variational-posterior-distribution parameters for every $\Zvec \in \mathcal{Z}$ (see Section~\ref{sec:Brown} for more details).
+As in Section~\ref{sec:forwardKL}, the parameters appearing in the variational posterior distribution are functions of the data.
+The decision rule $\kappab^*(\cdot)$ minimizes a KL divergence between the true posterior distribution $p(\thetab \mid \Zvec)$ and the approximate posterior distribution for every $\Zvec \in \mathcal{Z}$, and hence yields optimal variational-posterior-distribution parameters for every $\Zvec \in \mathcal{Z}$.
 We now replace $\kappab(\cdot)$ with an inference (neural) network $\kappab_\gammab(\cdot)$ \citep{Mnih_2014}.
-The neural network parameters $\gammab$ can be optimised by minimising a Monte Carlo approximation of the expected reverse KL divergence,
+The neural network parameters $\gammab$ can be optimized by minimizing a Monte Carlo approximation to the expected reverse KL divergence,